An article from the Idea stage

 The general attention span is about 3 seconds.
 Forget long paragraphs of text, no one’s going to read it.
 Make it short and to the point.
 But don't exclude our favorite thing… emotions!

 Write everything you know: content, user flow, pages you’ve had in your head.
 Then start wireframing sketches, page by page.
 You’ll be surprised how many things you forget: on-boarding, log in, mid-steps, etc. Each page.
 Then think about different cases and journeys of your users.
 Are they covered in your sketches?

 The creation of wireframes.
 Putting each element in its right place.

-Here it’s going to be tricky without UX (user experience) knowledge, because just putting content on the page doesn’t make it efficient, and user-friendly.
-There’s a reason why a UX designer made a particular button so wide and put each element where it is.
+Here it’s going to be tricky without UX (user experience) knowledge, because just putting content on the page doesn’t make it efficient and user-friendly.
+There’s a reason why a UX designer made a particular button a certain width and put each element where it is.

 AKA “product page” is a fake page with value propositions.
 User’s iterations will be required.
 A PPC campaign is set up to track how many people have come to the site and how many have done a certain action.
 For example, if they click on a button to buy, they’ll be informed that the product is still in development and they can leave an email.